 The Sports Academy at Brookwood Camps in Glen Spey offers a combination of sports and traditional camps with over 75 years of experience.
 Campers learn to sail with the choice of participating in weekly programs of various sports activities led by professional-level instructors or broad-based general sports programs.

 The Royal Sydney Yacht Squadron located at Kirribillion Sydney Harbour has sailing camps/courses run throughout the year for kids and teenagers aged between 8-12 & 13-17.
 All courses are conducted by accredited instructors in a fun and safe environment.

 Wickedly Wonderful conducts week-long summer camps involving a large number of sports and activities.
 The sailing aspect is conducted in Laser Picos and instructions given by RYA sailors.
 Some of the other sports and activities on offer include kayaking, pony riding, pottery, talent shows, volleyball, etc.

 The Appeal Of Sailing As A Summer Sport

 Sailing is fun, relatively inexpensive and it teaches skills that can be carried into adulthood.
 The fact that it is also an Olympic sport may prove to be a goal for some extremely talented young sailors.
 Plus, as your skills develop, racing may become an option.

 Sailing is also not limited to just one kind of boat.
 There are several classes for sailing as well as types of boats including many different types of dinghies (laser, moth, 49er), yachts, windsurfers, catamarans, and kite-boards.
-This allows you to grow and develop as a sailor, and switch classes/type of boat to learn new things.
+This allows you to grow and develop as a sailor, and switch classes/types of boats to learn new things.

-Depending on individual interest, you can also be involved as little or as much as you like.
+Depending on individual interests, you can also be involved as little or as much as you like.
 Being involved with sailing can take many different forms: